xiaomi-research/xares-llm/README.md

 ### Modify dataset

-By default all data is downloaded and stored in `xares_data` from the current directory.
+By default all data is downloaded and stored in `./xares_data` from the current directory.
+During training the data is directly fetched and cached in this directory.
 One can modify the data path with the environment variable `XARES_DATA_HOME`.